Khalid of Saudi Arabia: Domestic affairs

 In a reorganization of the council of ministers on 30 March 1975, King Khalid named Crown Prince Fahd deputy prime minister and Prince Abdullah second deputy prime minister.
 Appointment of Prince Fahd as both crown prince and first deputy prime minister made him much powerful figure in contrast to the status of King Khaled when he was crown prince under King Faisal reign.
 Prince Nayef was named minister of interior succeeding Prince Fahd on 30 March 1975.
 King Khalid also appointed Prince Saud as the foreign affairs minister in March 1975.

-In addition to the existing ministerial bodies six new ones were established by King Khalid.
-One of them was the ministry of municipal and rural affairs established in October 1975, and Prince Majid was appointed minister.
+In addition to the existing ministerial bodies six new ones were established by King Khalid in October 1975.
+One of them was the ministry of municipal and rural affairs established, and Prince Majid was appointed minister.
 Additionally, Prince Mutaib was appointed minister of public works and housing that was also established by King Khalid in October 1975.
 These two appointments were a move to reduce the power of Sudairi Seven in the cabinet.
 Besides, the ministry of industry and electricity, the ministry of higher education, the ministry of post, telegraph, and telephone and the ministry of planning were all founded by King Khalid.
 In the same government reshuffle he removed Prince Musaid, his uncle, from the post of finance minister which he had been held since 16 March 1962, and Mohammed bin Ali Aba Al Khail was made new finance minister.
-King Khalid also expanded the internal structure of some ministries, for instance, in 1976 the Public Security Administration was created to preserve the public order and tranquility, to promote of the public health, safety, and morals, and to detect and punish the crimes, and attached it to the ministry of interior.
+The number of non-royal members of the cabinet was decreased, and only eight royal family members were given ministerial posts in this reshuffle.
+King Khalid also expanded the internal structure of some ministries.
+For instance, the Public Security Administration was created in 1976 to preserve the public order and tranquility, to promote of the public health, safety, and morals, and to detect and punish the crimes, and attached it to the ministry of interior.

 The members of the inner family council headed by King Khalid included his brothers, namely Prince Mohammad, Crown Prince Fahd, Prince Abdullah, Prince Sultan, and Prince Abdul Muhsin and two of his uncles, Prince Ahmed and Prince Musaid.
 Prince Mohammad was one of King Khalid's key advisors.
 In fact, they acted together on almost all political issues.
 Another of his advisors was Maarouf al-Dawalibi, former Prime Minister of Syria and founder of the Islamic Socialist Front.

 Kamal Adham served as the president of Al Mukhabarat Al A'amah or the general intelligence directorate until 19 January 1979 which he had held since 1965.
 Adham's successor in the post was Turki bin Faisal.

 In 1977 a coup attempt by Saudi Air Force personnel, backed by the Libyan Intelligence Service, was discovered and quickly defeated.